 Wadjemup Bidi Project

 The Wadjemup Bidi Project aims to protect, preserve and raise awareness of both the environmental and cultural values of Rottnest Island.
-As a major tourism and conservation initiative, it will involve the development of a trail network that will provide an exploratory narrative for visitors, connecting Rottnest’s beautiful natural features to its cultural history in an environmentally sustainable manner.
-It should set the benchmark for sustainable coastal interpretation.
+As a major tourism and conservation initiative, it involved the development of a trail network that provided an exploratory narrative for visitors, connecting Rottnest’s beautiful natural features to its cultural history in an environmentally sustainable manner.
+The trail sets the benchmark for sustainable coastal interpretation.

-The project will allow visitors to traverse the Island’s unique landscapes along the Wadjemup Bidi; a series of walk trails that will take you across spectacular coastal headlands, past stunning inland lakes and encounter both natural and man-made attractions along the way.
-The 45 kilometre Wadjemup Bidi will be made up of 5 sections, with each unique section displaying culturally and environmentally significant landmarks to interpret and experience.
+The project allows visitors to traverse the Island’s unique landscapes along the Wadjemup Bidi; a series of walk trails that takes in spectacular coastal headlands, stunning inland lakes and both natural and man-made attractions.
+The 45km Wadjemup Bidi is made up of five sections, with each unique section displaying culturally and environmentally significant landmarks to interpret and experience.
 "Bidi" in Noongar means "trail" or "track".
 The Whadjuk Noongar are the Traditional Owners of Rottnest Island.

-The project has been designed in a manner that allows for the majority of the trail to be constructed in small stages, utilising efforts from volunteer and community groups, and Aboriginal youth training schemes.
+The project was designed in a manner that allows for the majority of the trail to be constructed in small stages, utilising efforts from volunteer and community groups, and Aboriginal youth training schemes.

 The 5 sections of the 45km Wadjemup Bidi are:

-- Ngank Yira Bidi (9.4km/ one way approx. 3-4hrs): Completed in December 2013, this section traverses the south east corner of the Island - Thomson Bay to Oliver Hill.
-Approximately 9.4km in distance, you'll explore the remnants of Coastal Defence systems installed during WWII.
+- Ngank Yira Bidi (9.4km / one way approx. 3-4hrs): This section traverses the south east corner of the Island from Thomson Bay to Oliver Hill — where you'll explore the remnants of coastal defence systems installed during WWII.

-- Gabbi Karniny Bidi (9.7km/ loop approx. 3-4hrs): Starting from Thomson Bay Settlement and heading west out of Digby Drive, this section meanders through the lake systems including a magical stroll along the Lakes Boardwalk which provides the façade of “walking on water”.
+- Gabbi Karniny Bidi (9.7km / loop approx. 3-4hrs): Starting from Thomson Bay Settlement and heading west along Digby Drive, this section meanders through the lake systems including a magical stroll along the Lakes Boardwalk which the impression of “walking on water”.

-- Wardan Nara Bidi (10km/ one way approx. 3-4hrs): Walk along the coast of Salmon Bay and then cross through to the middle of the Island to explore the WWII guns and tunnels.
+- Wardan Nara Bidi (10km / one way approx. 3-4hrs): Walk along the coast of Salmon Bay and then cross through to the middle of the Island to explore the WWII guns and tunnels.
 Take in panoramic views from Wadjemup Lighthouse and then continue west to the world class surf break at Strickland Bay.
 Learn a bit more about Rottnest Island's surfing history by watching a short documentary accessed by scanning the QR code located on the informative sign or inside the surfing hut at this location.
-The Wardan Nara Bidi was proudly supported by the Rottnest Foundation working in partnership with BHP Billion.

-- Ngank Wen Bidi (7.6km/ one way approx. 3-4hrs): 1 km walkable - full trail coming soon!
-A marine wildlife haven!
-New Zealand fur seals can be seen from the viewing platform at Cathedral Rocks.
-The West End boardwalk is a great place to spot dolphins, and the seasonal migration of humpback whales!
+- Ngank Wen Bidi (7.6km / one way approx. 3-4hrs): A marine wildlife haven with New Zealand fur seals visible from the viewing platform at Cathedral Rocks.
+The West End boardwalk is a great place to spot dolphins, and the seasonal migration of humpback whales.

 The development of a cohesive network of walking trails aspires to control and manage the access of visitors traversing the Island, while encouraging visitors to appreciate the cultural significance, multiple histories and environmental dynamics of the Island.
-This is key to ensuring the reduction of ad hoc access which has caused significant environmental degradation of the surrounding coastal formations and vegetation.
-The integration of interpretation and trail design must communicate the diverse values of the Island to ensure visitors continue to respect and protect the Island.
+This is key to ensuring the reduction of informal access which has caused significant environmental degradation of the surrounding coastal formations and vegetation.
+The integration of interpretation and trail design to communicate the diverse values of the Island will ensure visitors continue to respect and protect the Island.

-The Rottnest Island Wadjemup Bidi Project is focused on achieving sustainable management to facilitate the following objectives:
+The Rottnest Island Wadjemup Bidi Project focused on achieving sustainable management to facilitate the following objectives: